BHoM/documentation/docs/DevOps/Branching-Strategy.md

 There is no automatic deployments of Prototype repositories - the only way for code to be utilised is for it to be built from source or the DLLs shared between users.

+When creating a new branch for the addition of code to a Prototype repository, branch from an up to date version of the `main` branch.

 ## Alpha State

 Repositories deployed in an Alpha state use only a `main` branch for their code development.
 The `main` branch should be protected to the level that it requires a Pull Request with at least 1 approving review prior to the code being merged.

 Once code is merged to the `main` branch, the code will be deployed via alpha installers and available for more general consumption via Installers.
 Therefore code which is deployed to `main` must meet certain CI criteria before being able to merge the Pull Request.

+When creating a new branch for the addition of code to an Alpha repository, branch from an up to date version of the `main` branch.

 ## Beta State